maiaaaam/FellowshipAI-challenge-Cohort-25/README.md

 # FellowshipAI-challenge-Cohort-25

-NLP Challenge: perform Sentiment analysis to train an IMDB Dataset of 50K Movie Reviews
+NLP Challenge: perform Sentiment analysis to train an IMDB Dataset of 50K Movie Reviews.

-#LSTM
+The sentiment analysis was carried by implementing an LSTM model.
+Notebook with the steps and results is attached above.